Dynamic values

 If your JSON is approaching the limit, you're probably storing data that belongs in a database, not a config.
 Configs are designed for "a few KB of decisions per project", not "the user's shopping cart".

-Now that you've seen typed values, see how gates layer rules and rollout to vary behaviour per user — deterministically, with no flicker.
+Now that you've seen typed values, see how feature flags layer rules and rollout to vary behaviour per user — deterministically, with no flicker.

 Quickstart

-From zero to a flag-gated feature in production — install the SDK, create a gate, roll it out, kill-switch it, and watch it in the dashboard.
+From zero to a feature behind a feature flag in production — install the SDK, create a feature flag, roll it out, kill-switch it, and watch it in the dashboard.
 Five minutes, end to end.

 Targeting & rollouts

-Express "show this to the right users" with attribute rules, deterministic percentage rollouts, and per-gate salts.
+Express "show this to the right users" with attribute rules, deterministic percentage rollouts, and per-feature-flag salts.
 The rules engine, in detail.